Doing These 9 Things Can Cut Your Risk of Dementia by 35 Percent—Here’s Why

 Check your hearing

 After age 55, hearing loss is associated with higher risk of dementia.
 It’s probably not a cause—older adults are already at generally higher risk for both dementia and hearing loss—but fixing hearing could make cognitive loss easier.
 For one thing, dementia might be even more stressful for people who can’t hear.
 Plus, people might disengage socially when they have a hard time hearing, which could speed up any cognitive decline, say the researchers.
-Avoid these surprising causes of hearing loss to keep your ears (and brain) safe.
+Hearing loss is sometimes associated with Alzheimer’s as well, though generally, the causes of the two diseases are different.
+Dementia and Alzheimer’s actually differ in a lot of ways.

 Get your blood pressure down